icicimov/blog/_posts/2017-2-15-OpenATTIC-2-node-cluster-setup.md

 solved the problem and the next run of `oaconfig install` was successful.

-At the end I got "Bad Request (400)" error when tried to access the web UI.
+At the end I got `Bad Request (400)` error when tried to access the web UI.
 Adding `ALLOWED_HOSTS` parameter to `/etc/openattic/settings.py` solves the problem for Django-1.6.11 and Python-2.7.
 In my case I just added:

 ```
 ALLOWED_HOSTS = [ '*' ]